Not a Good Fit for Our List: Why I Gave Up on Traditional Publishing

 The Indie Pivot

-I revisited Sky to Sea, rewrote and retitled it, and then dove in headfirst.
-The new title is When the Sky Breaks, a nod to the story’s themes of descent, growth, and disruption.
+I revisited Sky to Sea, rewrote and retitled it, and then took the leap.
+The new title is When the Sky Breaks, a nod to the story’s coming-of-age theme.

 I hired cover designers.
 I created a launch plan.
 I invested in editing, formatting, and marketing.
 I’m still learning, still experimenting.
 But the difference is: I’m in control.